Multiemployer Defined Benefit (DB) Pension Plans: A Primer

 Introduction

-A pension is a voluntary benefit offered by employers to assist employees in providing for their financial security in retirement.
-In 2019, Department of Labor (DOL) data indicated that 61% of full-time private-sector workers in the United States participated in a retirement plan sponsored by their employer.1 The two types of pension plans are defined contribution (DC) plans, in which participants have individual accounts that can provide a source of income in retirement; and defined benefit (DB) plans, in which participants receive regular monthly benefit payments in retirement (which some refer to as a "traditional" type of pension).2 Pension plans are also classified by whether they are sponsored by one employer (single-employer plans) or by more than one employer (multiemployer and multiple-employer plans).
-Multiemployer pension plans are sponsored by employers in the same industry and maintained as part of a collective bargaining agreement.
+The two types of pension plans are defined contribution (DC) plans, in which participants have individual accounts that can provide a source of income in retirement, and defined benefit (DB) plans, in which participants receive regular monthly benefit payments in retirement (which some refer to as a "traditional" type of pension).2 Pension plans are also classified by whether they are sponsored by one employer (single-employer plans) or by more than one employer (multiemployer and multiple-employer plans).
+Multiemployer pension plans are typically sponsored by employers in the same industry and maintained as part of a collective bargaining agreement between a union or unions and participating employers.
 Multiple-employer plans are sponsored by more than one employer but are not maintained as part of a collective bargaining agreement.
-Multiple-employer pension plans are not common and are not discussed in this report.3
+This report focuses on multiemployer DB pension plans.
+For an overview of pensions plans, see CRS Report R47119, Pensions and Individual Retirement Accounts (IRAs): An Overview.

 Congress may be interested in multiemployer DB plans for several reasons, including because